 All candidates will be required to take four exams; English (HL or SL depending on the candidate's IB subject choices), Maths (with additional 30 minutes for HL candidates), a Critical Thinking Skills test and a fourth test of their choice in one of the Higher Level subjects.
 As far as possible we will test potential but some factual knowledge will be required in most subjects.
 Past papers are not available, but a document outlining preparation for the tests will be sent to all candidates prior to the tests.
-English Language: Applicants should be competent in English, between an Intermediate and Upper Intermediate level, equivalent to between B1 and B2 (CEFR); ALTE level 2/3; or IELTS levels 4.5-6.
+English Language: Applicants should be competent in English, at Upper Intermediate level or above, equivalent to at least B2 (CEFR); ALTE level 2/3; or IELTS levels 4.5-6.

 All tests are one hour long.
 Sevenoaks School welcomes students from all educational backgrounds.
 As a consequence, our tests are broad and where possible do not require knowledge of specific topics (eg History, English, Languages etc).
 For Maths and the Sciences we ask a range of questions, most of which should be accessible to all candidates.
 There is a list of recommended textbooks in some subjects for those who wish to prepare for our tests.
 They may also be of help to those who have been taught in a language other than English.

 Every candidate receives a document giving advice for the individual entrance tests.
 This information is necessarily brief but is intended to help the candidates prepare.

 We regret that the Admissions office is unable to give further information regarding the content of the tests.

 Offers of places are sent by postal mail and email at the beginning of December.
 Around 80 students per year can be accepted: in recent years we have received many more applications and have therefore been obliged to turn down good candidates.